Nadal ignores body language at Wimbledon as Halep eyes semis

 In the day's other quarter-final, Australia's Ajla Tomljanovic takes on big-serving Elena Rybakina of Kazakhstan.

-Tomljanovic also made the last eight in 2021 where she was defeated by eventual champion Ashleigh Barty.
+Tomljanovic also made the last eight in 2021, when where she was defeated by eventual champion Ashleigh Barty.

-Russian-born Rybakina hasn't dropped a set as she made a second Slam quarter-final after also reaching the last eight at the 2021 French Open.
+Russian-born Rybakina has not dropped a set as she made a second Slam quarter-final after also reaching the last eight at the 2021 French Open.

 'It's a gift'